Grain (company)

 Grain is an online food ordering company that offers online catering and food delivery services to the Singapore market through its website and mobile application.

 History

-Grain was jointly founded in 2013 by four co-founders - Yong Yi Sung, Ernest Sim, Gao Rifeng, and Isaac Tan - and initially launched as a personalized meal subscription service.
+Grain was jointly founded in 2013 by four co-founders — Yong Yi Sung, Ernest Sim, Gao Rifeng, and Isaac Tan — and initially launched as a personalized meal subscription service.

 In May 2014, it was relaunched as an on-demand service that allows customers to order for same-day delivery in Marina Bay.
-The new on-demand service was designed to better meet customer needs by allowing them to order any number of items between a certain time frame.
+The new on-demand service was designed to better meet customer needs by allowing them to order any number of items in a certain time frame.
 The order would then be delivered to the customer.
 As of 2016, delivery is available to any location in Singapore.

 Funding and growth

 In January 2016, Grain secured an estimated SG$2.45 million (US$1.70million) in a series A funding round led by Openspace Ventures (formerly NSI Ventures).
 Other initial investors included 500 Startups, Digital Media Partners, and Thai Express founder Ivan Lee.